 As the miners are being rescued this morning - practically 23 years to the day after "Baby Jessica" took her tumble in Midland, Texas - we can reflect on Hillsborough's entry into well lore.
 Here's the New York Times headline from October of 1932.

 William Richter, a 53-year-old cabinet-maker from Union City was spending the weekend at his cabin on Zion Road in Hillsborough when he decided to investigate whether or not an old well on the property could be made serviceable.

 Richter enlisted the aid of local teen Benny Kukuruza to help him get a ladder down the well.
 Richter went first and was able to get to the bottom, but as Kukuruza started down, the walls of the well, built with rocks that had been dry-fitted without cement, began to crumble, trapping Richter.

 Several of the larger stones pressed against his face and chest, immobilizing him.
 Fortunately, Kukuruza escaped the cave-in and was able to call for help.
 Neighbors soon arrived, but their first attempts at rescue only made things worse, causing more large stones to fall down on top of Richter completely burying him.

 When the state police arrived, neighbors relegated their efforts to providing hot coffee for the rescuers, which also included ten members of the local rescue squad and two local doctors.
-After five hours of digging, rescue squad members Edward Haring and Harry Lambert were lowered into the well where they secured Richter to a rope which allowed the weekend farmer to be pulled to the surface.
+After five hours of digging, rescue squad members Edward Haring and Harry Lambert were lowered into the well where they secured Richter to a rope that allowed the weekend farmer to be pulled to the surface.

 Not surprisingly, it was the rescuer Haring who was taken to the hospital after the ordeal - suffering from nervous shock.